slack-ruby/slack-ruby-client/README.md

 ##### Eventmachine

+This concurrency implementation uses Eventmachine with `Faye::WebSocket`.
 Add the following to your Gemfile.

 ```
 gem 'eventmachine'